Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression

 \subsection{Priority Queue Based Update}

-Beyond the core BHM and GP optimizations, we also use priority-queue-based update to improve the efficiency.
-Frequent sensor measurements make running surface extraction, updating GP training data buffer, and GP training after every BHM update computationally wasteful.
-To optimize performance, we delay these processes until necessary using a three-queue priority system shown in Fig. \ref{fig:method_overview}.
-To stay responsive, frequently queried GPs get higher priority for data buffer updates and retraining.
-Besides, BHMs with the oldest marching request timestamps are prioritized to process regions that are likely to remain stable.
-This strategy ensures computational resources are focused on high-demand areas while maintaining overall map correctness.
+Beyond the core BHM and GP optimizations, we use priority-queue-based updates for efficiency.
+Running surface extraction, GP buffer updates, and GP training after every BHM update is wasteful given frequent sensor measurements, so we delay these processes until necessary using a three-queue priority system (Fig.~\ref{fig:method_overview}).
+To stay responsive, frequently queried GPs get higher priority for buffer updates and retraining, while the oldest BHM marching requests are prioritized to process likely stable regions.
+This strategy achieves a balance between responsiveness and map correctness.